The Average Monthly Mortgage Payment in the UK (2026)

 A look at average UK property prices

-Here’s a look at the average UK property prices as of January 2023:
+Here’s a look at the average UK property prices from the latest ONS House Price Index (March 2026, England):

 It’s important to take a look at what the average price of a house is in the UK when considering the average mortgage payment is.